gvwilson/sensibleadventures/gleam/gleam.md

 was it!
 He took the path-string in his hand and followed it into the forest.

 Gleam walked as quickly as he dared.
-"One of Number One's snarly-dogs got loose and came after me," he said under his breath.
+"One of Number One's clankers got loose and came after me," he said under his breath.
 That wouldn't work---his father would be sure to ask in the village if anyone else had been hurt.
 "The path-string was broken, so I---no, no, no." He